Brooklyn Brewery

-Brooklyn Brewery is a brewery in Brooklyn, New York City, United States.
+Brooklyn Brewery is a brewery in Brooklyn, New York, United States.
 It was started in 1988 by Steve Hindy and Tom Potter.

 History

 Hindy learned to brew beer during a six-year stay in various Middle Eastern nations such as Saudi Arabia and Kuwait.
 Upon his return to his home in Brooklyn in 1984, he and Potter, his downstairs neighbor from Park Slope, quit their jobs and founded the brewery.
 The pair hired graphic designer Milton Glaser, best known as the creator of the logo for the I Love New York campaign, to create the company logo and identity.
 Glaser received a share in the company in return.

 Originally all their beer was brewed by contract by Matt Brewing Company, and the pair started their own distribution company and personally transported and marketed their beer to bars and retailers around New York City.
 In 1996, they acquired a former matzo factory in Williamsburg, Brooklyn, and converted it into a functional brewery.

-Although the brewery looked to expand its brewing capacity in the City, originally most of the production, including all Brooklyn Lager and all bottled products, were brewed by contract in the upstate New York city of Utica, due to the limited ability to meet demand at the Williamsburg brewery, its lack of a bottling line, and the cost benefits of contract brewing.
+Although the brewery looked to expand its brewing capacity in the City, originally most of the production, including all Brooklyn Lager and all bottled products, were brewed by contract in the city of Utica in upstate New York, due to the limited ability to meet demand at the Williamsburg brewery, its lack of a bottling line, and the cost benefits of contract brewing.
 The company later sought to expand its facilities in Brooklyn, but had difficulty finding a suitable site within the borough.
 However, an economic recession allowed them to remain in Williamsburg and undertake a $6.5 million expansion of the brewery in 2009.

 Since 1994, Garrett Oliver has been the Brooklyn Brewery brewmaster.
 He had first been appointed brewmaster at the Manhattan Brewing Company of New York in 1993 where he began brewing professionally as an apprentice in 1989.
 In 2003 he published the book "The Brewmaster's Table: Discovering the Pleasures of Real Beer with Real Food".
 Garrett has also been a judge at the Great American Beer Festival for eleven years.

 In 2016, they announced that they were looking to relocate their specialty brewing operation in Williamsburg after their landlord, Yoel Goldman, put the building up for sale as they would not be able to renew their lease for a reasonable price given escalating real estate prices.
-They also plan to relocate their main brewery in Utica, New York to a $70 million, 200,000-square-foot facility on Staten Island.
+They also planned to relocate their main brewery in Utica, New York, to a $70 million, 200,000-square-foot facility on Staten Island.

 Japanese corporation Kirin acquired a 24.5% stake in the brewery in October 2016.